SaschaLucius/interactive-scrum-guide/docs/Scrum_Guide_2020.md

 # Scrum Events[ScrumEvents]

 The Sprint[ScumEvents,Sprint] is a container for all other events[ScrumEvents].
-Each event[ScrumEvents] in Scrum is a formal opportunity to inspect[ScrumPillars,Inspection] and adapt[ScrumPillars,Adaption] Scrum artifacts[ScrumArtifacts].
+Each event[ScrumEvents] in Scrum is a formal opportunity to inspect[ScrumPillars,Inspection] and adapt[ScrumPillars,Adaptation] Scrum artifacts[ScrumArtifacts].
 These events[ScrumEvents] are specifically designed to enable the transparency[ScrumPillars,Transparency] required.
-Failure to operate any events[ScrumEvents] as prescribed results in lost opportunities to inspect[ScrumPillars,Inspection] and adapt[ScrumPillars,Adaption].
+Failure to operate any events[ScrumEvents] as prescribed results in lost opportunities to inspect[ScrumPillars,Inspection] and adapt[ScrumPillars,Adaptation].
 Events[ScrumEvents] are used in Scrum to create regularity[Cadence] and to minimize the need for meetings not defined in Scrum[extendScrum,OtherMeetings].
 Optimally, all events[ScrumEvents] are held at the same time and place to reduce complexity[ReduceComplexity].